-Activity Ratios or Turn over Ratios or Current Assets movement or Efficiency Ratios
+Activity Ratios or Turn over Ratios or Current Assets movement or Efficiency Ratios effectiveness with which company manages its resources & assets.

-In any business funds are invested in various assets to earn sale and profit.
-If the management of assets is better, then amount of sale and profit will be higher.
-Efficiency ratios measures the efficiency and effectiveness with which company manages its resources & assets.
 These are also called turn over ratios, because these ratios indicate the speed with which assets are converted into sale like stock into sale.